Insulation

 In an uninsulated home, around 35 percent of heat loss is through the walls and 25 percent is lost through the roof.
 The remaining 40 percent is lost through doors, windows and the floor.
 The better insulated your home is the less heat you will be losing, meaning you do not need to run your heating as much (saving you money!).

 Insulating your property will help reduce your energy consumption and lower your fuel bills.
-Insulation can also help alleviate damp, making it a healthier home to live in.
+Insulation can also help alleviate dampness, making it a healthier home to live in.

 Heat energy is transferred from homes by conduction through the walls, floor, roof and windows.
 It is also transferred from homes by convection.
 For example, cold air can enter the house through gaps in doors and windows, and convection currents can transfer heat energy in the loft to the roof tiles.